SYZ for index 1 Fano hypersurfaces in projective space: Computation of the super-potential

-If we want to ensure that the map in (\ref{jet-map-with-perturbation}) has a well defined degree, we need the following properness result. \begin{lemma} There is an open neighborhood $U$ of $\{0\}\times\{f_0\}\times L$ such that the restriction of $\Phi$ to $U$ is a proper map of smooth manifolds. \end{lemma}
+If we want to ensure that the map in (\ref{jet-map-with-perturbation}) has a well defined degree, we need the following compactness result. \begin{lemma} There is an open neighborhood $U$ of $\{0\}\times\{f_0\}\times L$ such that the restriction of $\Phi$ to $U$ is a proper map of smooth manifolds. \end{lemma}

 \begin{proof} Because $L$ is compact, the only potential cause of non-properness of the map $\Phi$ is the non-compact space $\matheu{M}(L_\cl,\alpha)$.
-We can remedy this by using the previously established relationship between this space and Mobius transformations.
-First of all, using Lemma \ref{decomposition-into-mobius-transformations} and the remark thereafter, we can endow $\matheu{M}(L_\cl,\alpha)$ with smooth coordinates through the following parametrization:
+We can remedy this by using the previously established relationship between this space and M\"obius transformations.
+First of all, using Lemma \ref{decomposition-into-mobius-transformations} and the remark thereafter, we can endow $\matheu{M}(L_\cl,\alpha)$ with smooth coordinates using the following parametrization:

-where
+where:

-This allows us to compactify $\matheu{M}(L_\cl,\alpha)$ by allowing the Mobius centers $a_k$ from Lemma \ref{decomposition-into-mobius-transformations} to reach the boundary $\partial D$.
+This allows us to compactify $\matheu{M}(L_\cl,\alpha)$ by allowing the M\"obius centers $a_k$ from Lemma \ref{decomposition-into-mobius-transformations} to reach the boundary $\partial D$.
 We will denote the resulting compactification by $\overline{\matheu{M}}(L_\cl,\alpha)$.
 Note that discs in the boundary have strictly smaller Maslov numbers.